dennisss/tansa/testing/data/JOCS.md

           // Values in this will differ based on action type "data":
           {
-            "startPointOffset": [0, 0, 0], // Offset is in respect to each drone's "home" location defined above "endPointOffset": [-3, 0, 0] // This (and the line above) will be ADDED to the "home" location of each respective drone
+            "startPointCenter": [0, 0, 0], // Offset is in respect to each drone's "home" location defined above "endPointCenter": [-3, 0, 0] // This (and the line above) will be ADDED to the "home" location of each respective drone
           },

           // Duration of this trajectory in s